paritytech/xcm-docs/src/journey/channels-and-bridges.md

 # Channels
 XCM has instructions that aid in the establishment of a HRMP channel between parachains.
-HRMP channels are always one way, so every channel has a sender and a recipient.
+HRMP channels are always unidirectional (one-way); every channel has a static sender and a static recipient.
+To send messages in the opposite direction (i.e. from recipient to sender), another new HRMP channel must be opened.
-These instructions are related to system processes, and will normally not be used by developers, like the other instructions.
+Unlike other XCM instructions, these HRMP instructions are related to the underlying transport mechanism, and will normally not be sent by developers.
 We still want to list them, as they are part of XCM:

 - `HrmpNewChannelOpenRequest`